AgentK88/FloodMonitor/README.md

 #### *Credit where it's due!*

-In addition to those listed above, I've had to find and use multiple other repositories to complete this project.
+In addition to those listed above, I've had to find and use other repositories to complete this project.
 Below I list the repositories that have either been an inspiration or used in the final solution

 [raspi-pico-epaper](https://github.com/CoenTempelaars/raspi-pico-epaper)
-Original display driver used for testing Waveshare 3.7 Inch E-paper
+Original display driver used for testing Waveshare 3.7 Inch E-paper, based on [Pico_ePaper_Code](https://github.com/waveshareteam/Pico_ePaper_Code/blob/main/python/Pico-ePaper-3.7.py)

 [Pico_ePaper](https://github.com/phoreglad/pico-epaper)
 Updated display driver used in final solution, which also led me to...